coderabbi/virtuoso/README.md

 )
 ```

 That's it!
-Virtuoso will take care of registering the View/Composer associations and combining the component
+Virtuoso will take care of registering the individual View/Composer associations for you - no Service
-View Composers for you!
+Provider Required!

 You may access data provided by the Composite View Composer from the View as you normally would.